Home Travel GuidesDestination Guides24 hours in ... Travel Guide: 48 hours in Bratislava, Slovakia

 Booking.com

 Get your first taste of Bratislava with a wander along the Danube.
-Restaurants place tables into the streets and stall holders set up shop.
+Restaurant tables spill out onto the streets and stall holders set up shop.
 In the winter kick up the snow and follow the steel-grey river into town.
 The best way to get your bearings and see the sights is by Old Timer.
-For twenty euros you can board a cherry red bus outside the National Theatre, embarking on a ninety minute tour.
+For twenty euros you can board a cherry red bus outside the National Theatre, embarking on a ninety-minute tour.
 Take in sites that include Old Town, the courtyard of the Medieval Castle, several palaces and a super view of the city.

 Slovak National Theatre in Bratislava